alfonsrv/impf-botpy/README.md

 This is a Python implementation of the Java-based [💉🤖 Impf-Bot](https://github.com/TobseF/impf-bot)

 ## ⭐ Features
- ⭐ Easy to Set up
+ ⭐ Easy to set up
  ⭐ Python for the 21st Century
  ⭐ Full browser automation
  ⭐ Concurrent checking